biomage-org/developer-docs/restore-cognito.md

 1. In case there is no cognito user pool or the user pool is empty, we have weekly user backup which executes every sunday at 1am.
 To find the latest users backup file you need to go to biomage-backups-production S3 bucket and find the latest object in the bucket.
-There you can download the `data.json` file, which later will be used to import the users to the new bucket.
+There you can download the `data.json` file, which later will be used to import the users to the new/existing user pool.

 2. In case the users are still existing in a pool you can create a new backup file from the user pool, which can then be used to import users.
 Using the package `cognito-backup-restore` you can do `cbr backup`, which is an interactive command and will guide you to choose